aniketqw/CodeActImplementation/codeact-demo/README.md

 numpy<2
 ```

-All pre-installed in `codeact` conda environment.
+All pre-installed in the `codeact` conda environment.

 ---

-## 🎯 Training Dataset
+## Training Dataset

 The dataset contains 8 examples covering:
 - Sum of numbers